 Stay in the Shade

-As much as sunscreen and water can help, a rather obvious option is also to stay in the shade.
+While enjoying outdoor summer activities using sunscreen and water can help, but a rather obvious option is also to stay in the shade.
 Snag yourself a good umbrella for beach outings as well because that sun is really nasty if you are on the sand!

 You should also check out Christina from RaisingBiracialBabies.com on staying cool during summer.